kencormack/pistar-lastqso/README.md

 **Note #4:**
 Maidenhead Grid Square look-ups are only possible with US Callsigns at this time, as the API that fetches them is tied to the US FCC's database.
 The Grid Squares are based on the Callsign's address.
 Display of a Callsign's Grid Square requires use of the "-g|--grid" commandline option (see the help text, below.)

+Likewise, FCC license level lookups are only available for US Callsigns.
+Display of a Callsign's FCC license level requires use of the "-F|--FCC" commandline option (see the help text, below.)

 - **[Section Links](https://github.com/kencormack/pistar-lastqso#contents)**
 - **[Back to Files](https://github.com/kencormack/pistar-lastqso)**